Skip to Main Content

 5. Consider a Seating Plan.

 Consider numbering the seats 1-X and as students enter, assign them a random place.
-Alternately, you can number the test papers and place them around the room and as students come in send them to the next number.
+Alternatively, you can number the test papers and place them around the room and as students come in send them to the next number.
 You can also create a seating plan in advance and project it on the screen so students sit where assigned.
 Once everyone is seated, create a seating plan if you didn’t use one.
 Let the class know you will be doing so as evidence in the event that students submit similar answers.

 6. Create variations.